 Our fifth conference focused on technical, strategic and legal implications of using automatic methods in cyber conflicts.
-The conference will be organized along two tracks: a Strategic Track and a Technical Track.
+The conference was organised along two tracks: a Strategic Track and a Technical Track.
 In addition we offered three workshops on 4 June to give more insight into specific topics.
 CyCon 2013 was supported by IEEE, Microsoft, Cisco, Verint and Ixia.
-Videos of most of the presentations along with the presentation slides and published articles are available for the conference participants, overview of the proceedings can be found HERE.
+Videos of most of the presentations are available here, prodeedings can be downloaded from here.

 Our fourth conference focused on military and paramilitary activities in cyberspace.
 The topic was explored from strategic, conceptual, political, legal and technical perspectives within two parallel tracks, the Law & Policy Track and the Technical Track.
 Strategy Breakout Session and multiple pre-conference workshops completed the comprehensive programme offered.
 CyCon 2012 was supported by IEEE, Cisco, Gamma International and Microsoft.
 Videos of most of the presentations along with the presentation slides and published articles are available from here, proceedings are available for download here.